mdabrowski1990/uds/docs/source/pages/contribution.rst

 Sponsoring
 ----------
-If you consider sponsoring the development team, please visit our `wiki page with detailed information for sponsors
+If you consider sponsoring our development team, please visit our `wiki page with detailed information for sponsors
 <https://github.com/mdabrowski1990/uds/wiki/Sponsoring>`_.
-We need your help and with some dose of it, we would be able to improve the quality of the code, speed up the development and provide more features.
+With a little help from you, we would be able to improve the quality of the code, speed up the development and provide more features.
 We also offer special treatment for all our sponsors.
 Please `contact us <https://uds.readthedocs.io/en/latest/index.html#contact>`_ for more details.